banerkx/udemy-understanding-typescript-resources/other/what-changed.md

 There, sections have been updated as [described below](#per-section-update-details).
 Old content is temporarily kept around (~for a few months), more details can also be found below.

-# How should you proceed?
+# How should you proceed

 I tried my best to provide this new course such that your current learning progress & experience is influenced as little as possible.